OpenIdentityPlatform/OpenDJ/opendj-packages/opendj-docker/README.md

 The server answering is not enough on a first start: the bootstrap starts the server, and once it is done that server is stopped and started again in the foreground, so a client that only waits for the port can have its first requests fail in between.
+A replica set up with `MASTER_SERVER` tries a master it cannot connect to again, every 10 s for up to 5 minutes, so that window does not fail its replication setup.

 A bootstrap that imports `SAMPLE_DATA` can take minutes on a small container, which is what the start period allows for.
 A bootstrap that fails - or an upgrade that fails when starting